LunarVim/Neovim-from-scratch/README.md

 # Neovim from scratch

+This repo is to illustrate the [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ) as a sandbox, with separate branches for each of the videos.
-**Update** When I initially created this repo I didn't anticipate the amount of breaking changes introduced by the rapidly developing plugin ecosystem.
-If you'd like to use the same basic config as this one as a base I can also recommend my newer repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)

-**Another Update**  All packages are pinned in `master` so it will remain stable.
-Branches will be updated eventually (currently broken from branch #7 onwards.
-Hint: Good opportunity for pull requests!).
+When I initially created this repo I didn't anticipate the amount of breaking changes introduced by the rapidly developing plugin ecosystem.
+All packages are pinned in `master` so it will remain stable.

-This repository and accompanying tutorials outline the building blocks of modern Neovim for your personalized development environment.
-Each video is associated with a branch so checkout the one you are interested in, you can follow along with this [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).
+_Note:_ Branches are broken from #07 onwards.
+Here's how to [help fix](CONTIBUTING.md).

+**Update** For a simple IDE that builds on these principles and is under active development, I recommend my newer repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide) (and [lunarvim](https://www.lunarvim.org/) which is mature and fully-featured).

-General Neovim support is available on our [Matrix chat](https://matrix.to/#/#neovim-atmachine:matrix.org).
+General support is available on our [Matrix channels](https://matrix.to/#/#neovim-atmachine:matrix.org).

 ## Try out this config